How to Handle Sales Rejection: Ultimate Guide for B2B Sales

 Every rejection is a chance to improve, but first, you must understand why it happened.

 Don’t be afraid to ask the client for feedback — whether it’s through a quick email or a polite conversation.
-Learning what didn’t resonate, whether it was pricing, timing, or product fit, gives you the information you need to refine your future approach.
+Learning what didn’t resonate, whether it was pricing, timing, or product fit, gives you the information you need to refine your future approach and address the prospect's objections professionally.

 Here’s a great idea.